 Angels, Spirits, and Messages

-Tens of millions of years ago, hummingbirds could be found in the area of the world that is now Europe.
-However, in more recent Earthly history, they are native only to the Americas – with a range from southern Alaska all the way to Tierra del Fuego at the southern tip of South America.
+Tens of millions of years ago, hummingbirds lived in the geographical region that is now Europe.2 However, in more recent history, they are native only to the Americas – with a range from southern Alaska all the way to Tierra del Fuego at the southern tip of South America.
 Hummingbirds can also be found in the Caribbean Islands.

-Hummingbird Meaning in Hopi and Zuni Stories
+Hopi and Zuni Hummingbird Legend

 Realizing they would need more to eat, the hummingbird flew to the center of the Earth to beg the God of Fertility to replenish the land.
-Impressed by the beautiful bird, the God of Fertility delivered rain, which fed the soil and helped the crops to grow again.
+Impressed by the beautiful and sincere little bird, the God of Fertility delivered rain, which fed the soil and helped the crops to grow again.4

 Apache Hummingbird Symbolism

 According to one Pueblo legend, caterpillars are the guardians of tobacco plants.
 But it’s the hummingbird who gathers smoke from the caterpillar and then brings it to the shamans, or medicine men, who use it to purify the Earth.
-In return, the hummingbird brings gifts from the shamans to the Great Mother who exists beneath the Earth.
+In return, the hummingbird brings gifts from the shamans to the Great Mother who exists beneath the soil.

 The Hummingbird and the Rainbow